A quick guide on waste management from Quality Skip Hire, the first choice for skip hire Edinburgh has to offer.

 These include EPR or extended producer responsibility which means they are also responsible for their products not only during manufacture but also after use.

 The PPP (Polluter Pays Principle) means the producer of a pollutant will have to pay.
 In waste management, this is the requirement of a waste generator for the proper disposal of waste.

-As the world becomes more and more industrialized and consumption of resources increases, so will the production of waste increases.
+As the world becomes more and more industrialized and consumption of resources increases, so will the production of waste increase.
 Waste management is a crucial concern for everyone.